-A major problem to make an SoC testable concerns

-accessibility of embedded cores.
-Several design-fortestability (DFT) techniques have been proposed.
+However, it is difficult to test SoCs after fabrication[1].
+A major problem to make an SoC testable concerns accessibility of embedded cores.
+Several design-for-testability (DFT) techniques have been proposed.
 There are three main approaches to achieve accessibility of embedded cores.
 The first approach is based on test bus architectures by which the cores are isolated from each other in test mode using a dedicated bus [4, 5, 6, 7, 8] or flexible TESTRAIL [9] around the cores to propagate test data.
 The second approach uses boundary scan architectures [2, 3] to isolate the core during test.
-The third approach uses transparency [11, 12, 13, 10] for embedded cores to reduce the problem to one of finding paths from TPS to core inputs and from core outputs to TRS.
+The third approach uses transparency [11, 12, 13, 10] for embedded cores to reduce the problem to one of finding paths from PIs to core inputs and from core outputs to POs.

 Under the design environment for SoCs, pre-computed test sets are provided for each core.
 These test sets may contain functional vectors, scan vectors or ordered test sequences for non-scan designed sequential circuits.
 They may be for logic faults such as stuck-at faults or timing faults such as delay faults.
 Moreover, some cores may be able to be at-speed testable in order to increase the coverage of non-modeled and performance-related defects.
 For that reason, it is necessary to apply an arbitrary test sequence to each core and observe its response sequence from the core consecutively at the speed of the system clock.
 We call such a test access consecutive test access.
-Although the test bus approach allows consecutively test access for cores, it does not guarantee consecutive test access for interconnects.
-On the other hand, boundary scan and transparency approaches allow test access for both cores and interconnect.
-However, they do not support consecutive test access.

 There are two works [14, 15] realizing the consecutive test access for both cores and interconnects.
-In [14], we proposed a kind of testability of SoCs called consecutive testability.
-A consecutively testable SoC consists of consecutively transparent cores and can achieve consecutive test access to all cores and all interconnects (Figure 1).
+In [14], we proposed a kind of testability of SoCs called consecutive testability and consecutively transparency of cores.
 Consecutive transparency of a core guarantees consecutive propagation of arbitrary test/response sequences from the core inputs to the core outputs with some latency.
-Therefore, it is possible to apply/observe arbitrary test/response sequences to/from an embedded core consecutively at the speed of system clock by using interconnects and consecutively transparent cores in an SoC.
+Therefore, consecutively testability of SoCs guarantees that it is possible to apply/observe arbitrary test/response sequences to/from an embedded core consecutively at the speed of system clock by using interconnects and consecutively transparent cores.
 In [15], a synthesis-for-transparency approach was presented to make cores single-cycle transparent by embedding multiplexers.
 This single-cycle transparency is a special case of consecutive transparency of [14] such that the latency of the consecutive transparency is restricted to zero, i.e., single-cycle transparency is the consecutive transparency with zero latency.
-Therefore, the area overhead for making cores consecutively transparent with some latency can be generally lower than that for making cores single-cycle transparent (i.e., transparent with zero latency).
+However, the area overhead for making cores single-cycle transparent (i.e., transparent with zero latency) is generally higher than that for making cores consecutively transparent with some latency.